PXI-2566 Specifications

 6 The relays used in the PXI-2566 are field replaceable.
 Refer to the NI Switches Help document for information about replacing a failed relay.

-7 The PXI-2566 can recognize trigger pulse widths less than 150 ns if you disable digital filtering.
+7 The PXI-2566 recognizes trigger pulse widths less than 150 ns if digital filtering is disabled.
 Refer to the NI Switches Help for information about disabling digital filtering.

 8 Certain devices are built with silver, gold covered.
 Contact NI for more details on a specific device.